ayotundeakinsola/first-milestone-project/README.md

 * As a potential customer, I would love to read about the reviews of some customers who have used R'beauty services.

-* As the make up artist, I want to showcase some of my previous works so both customers and potential customers can see how good my services are
+* As the make up artist, I want to know more about the makeup artist

 * As the make up artist, I want to provide my social media links so that customers can follow my updates

+* As the makeup artist, I want my logo on to be visible on my website

 # Features